collective/collective.developermanual/source/tutorials/buildout/index.rst

 Why Buildout?
 =============

-The primary purpose of buildout is reproducible deployments.
+The primary purpose of Buildout is reproducible deployments.
 A deployment can be a number of things from as simple as installing a python script in an isolated directory and environment to a full web application deployment containing multiple pieces and a lot of configuration.
-To that end buildout provides a number of services:
+To that end Buildout provides a number of services:

 Describing Deployments
     Buildout is best used to define and describe what a given deployment